Khalid Abdul Muhammad

 After being removed from the Nation of Islam, he served as the National Chairman of the New Black Panther Party until his death in 2001 from a brain aneurysm.
-He advocated black independence and stated a personal practice of anti-miscegenation.
+He advocated Black independence and stated a personal practice of anti-miscegenation.

 Early life

 Harold Moore Jr. was raised by his aunt, Carrie Moore Vann, in Houston, Texas, where he attended Bruce Elementary School, E.O.
-Smith Junior High School, and all-black Phyllis Wheatley High School.
+Smith Junior High School, and all-black Phillis Wheatley High School.
 After graduating high school, Moore went to Dillard University in Louisiana, where he was known as Harold Vann, to pursue a degree in theological studies, but he did not graduate.
 At this time, he ministered at Sloan Memorial Methodist Church.
 In 1967, he was initiated into Omega Psi Phi fraternity (Theta Sigma chapter).
 Later, Moore transferred to Pepperdine University and earned his bachelor's degree.

 Nation of Islam

 In 1970, while attending Dillard, Moore joined the Nation of Islam, which was then under the leadership of Elijah Muhammad.
-He changed his name to Harold Smith or Harold X, then to Malik Rushaddin, became Minister Louis Farrakhan's protégé, and was active as a recruiter within the organization.
+He changed his name to Harold Smith or Harold 10X, then to Malik Rushaddin, became Minister Louis Farrakhan's protégé, and was active as a recruiter within the organization.
 In 1978, Rushaddin was appointed Western Regional Minister of the Nation of Islam and leader of Mosque #27.
 In 1983, Minister Farrakhan named him Khalid after the Islamic general Khalid ibn al-Walid, a follower of the Islamic prophet Muhammad, calling him the Sword of Allah.

 By 1984, Muhammad had become one of Louis Farrakhan's most trusted advisors in the Nation of Islam.
 He traveled to Libya on a fund-raising trip, where he became well acquainted with that country's leader, Muammar al-Gaddafi.
 Muhammad's dedication to Farrakhan and to the message of the NOI eventually secured him the title of national spokesman and he was named one of Louis Farrakhan's friends in 1981.
 He served at Nation of Islam mosques in New York and Atlanta throughout the 1980s.
 A federal court convicted him in 1987 of mortgage fraud and sentenced him to nine months in prison.
 After his prison term he returned to the Nation, becoming Farrakhan's national advisor in 1991.